Arbitrum vs Base: Which Is Better for DeFi Trading?

 Verdict:

-Base is ideal if you value Coinbase integration and want a beginner-friendly platform.
-Its connection with the Coinbase-backed Ethereum layer-2 network ensures easy onboarding with relatively cheaper transactions.
+The base is perfect if you value Coinbase integration and want a beginner-friendly platform.
+The association with Coinbase-backed Ethereum layer-2 grants easy onboarding with relatively cheaper transactions.

-However, if you are an advanced trader seeking a leading Ethereum layer-2 network with a proven track record in high-volume transactions and a well-established DeFi ecosystem, in that case, Arbitrum provides a more battle-tested infrastructure for handling large-scale DeFi activity.
+On the other hand, if you are an advanced trader seeking a leading Ethereum layer-2 network with a proven track record in high-volume transactions and a well-established DeFi ecosystem, then Arbitrum is a better choice.

 2. Gas Fees & Costs